 It currently costs the District Council around £1.9m a year to collect waste and recycling from 34,000 properties – and that figure could rise significantly when a new contract starts in two years.

-As part of an ongoing consultation on the way collections could look from August 2020, local residents are invited to have their say at public forums that are also happening in Bakewell and Ashbourne.
+As part of an ongoing consultation on the way collections could look from August 2020, local residents were invited to have their say at public forums in Matlock and Bakewell, with the final one of the series happening in Ashbourne on Tuesday 25 September.

-The consultation includes an online questionnaire residents are being encouraged to complete at www.derbyshiredales.gov.uk/wasteconsultation.
+The consultation includes an online questionnaire residents were encouraged to complete before 23 September.

 Other issues up for debate at the forums will include presentations on a potential new joint venture to maximise commercial value in the District Council’s assets to generate new income streams, and an update on the transfer of the management of the District Council's leisure centres to a not-for-profit leisure trust.